East Metro Pulse

 Where can I find East Metro Pulse?

-Prior East Metro Pulse reports and data books are available in the next section of this webpage.
+East Metro Pulse reports and data books and are available for download on this webpage.
+The interactive data book is also available on this website.

 How will you use what you have learned from the survey and report?